hiraku00/parking-management-anti/e2e/README.md

 ## Troubleshooting

 If tests fail:
-1. Ensure the development server is running (`npm run dev`)
+1. Ensure the development server is running (`npm run dev`).
-2. Check that test data exists in the database (田中次郎 with phone 1234)
+2. Check that test data exists in the database (田中次郎 with phone 1234).
-3. Review test output and screenshots in `test-results/` directory
+3. Review test output and screenshots in the `test-results/` directory.
-4. Use `npm run test:e2e:ui` for interactive debugging
+4. Use `npm run test:e2e:ui` for interactive debugging.